the-javapocalypse/AWS-Certified-Solutions-Architect-Associate-2019/notes/OtherServices.md

 Inspector: Automated security assessment service to help improve the security and compliance of applications deployed on AWS

 GuardDuty: It is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts, workloads, and data stored in Amazon S3

+ DeviceFarm: Improve the quality of your web and mobile applications by testing across desktop browsers and real mobile devices hosted in the AWS Cloud